Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Introduction

+A possible approach to handle an unreliable feedback channel in remote control scenarios is to leverage \gls{mpc}, where the control agent uses a mathematical model of the environment to predict states whose observation is missed or delayed~\cite{campo1987robust}.
+However, accurately modeling complex, dynamic, and often time-varying environments in advance is often infeasible in real-world scenarios, which limits the reliability and applicability of \gls{mpc} solutions.

-In the \gls{rl} literature, the problem of unreliable feedback has been addressed by \gls{mbrl}, which allows the agent to model the evolution of the environment explicitly~\cite{moerland2023model}.
-Unlike model-free approaches, \gls{mbrl} enables the agent to simulate the trajectories of future states and actions, thus handling missing or delayed observations.
-However, \gls{mbrl} is known to suffer from compounding errors, where inaccuracies in one-step predictions accumulate over time, leading to a significant degradation in long-term performance.
-Furthermore, learning accurate environment models, especially through next-state prediction, is computationally intensive and ill suited to edge network optimization, where devices may have limited resources~\cite{janner2019trust}.
+A generalization of \gls{mpc} is provided by \gls{mbrl}, which allows the control agent to learn the environment model online, making the solution more practical in real-world scenarios.
+Also in this case, the agent can simulate the trajectories of future states and actions to effectively handle missing or delayed observations~\cite{moerland2023model}.
+However, \gls{mbrl} suffers from compounding errors, where inaccuracies in one-step predictions accumulate over time, leading to significant degradation in long-term performance.
+Furthermore, learning accurate environment models, especially by prediction of the next state, is computationally intensive and ill-suited to edge network optimization, where devices have limited computational resources~\cite{janner2019trust}.

-A possible alternative to \gls{mbrl} is given by \gls{porl}~\cite{kaelbling1998planning}, which considers the observation process to be unreliable but stationary, that is, outside of the agent's control.
-Recently, the authors of~\cite{chen2024efficient} consider a \gls{porl} system in which state observations can be lost or delayed and introduce theoretical guarantees on the maximum performance of the learning agents.
-However, the proposed algorithm is based on the exploration of the entire \emph{belief space}~\cite{smallwood1973optimal}, i.e., the set of all possible belief distribution over the state, which is not feasible for high-dimensional states.
-Similar approaches were proposed in~\cite{karamzade2024reinforcement, howson2023delayed} but, critically, focus on delayed channels and require perfect knowledge of the environment model, with the same issues as \gls{mbrl}.
-Moreover, all these solutions only address the problem of unreliable observations at the control side, without tuning communication actions.
+Another direction is to represent the environment as a partially observable Markov decision process, where the controller models state observations as an independent, stochastic, and stationary process, thus casting the problem into a \gls{porl} framework~\cite{kaelbling1998planning}.
+In~\cite{chen2024efficient}, the \gls{porl} model has been used to prove that theoretical performance guarantees can be provided even when observations can be lost or delayed.
+However, the proposed solution requires exploring the entire \emph{belief space}~\cite{smallwood1973optimal}, that is, the set of all possible belief distributions over the problem's Markov state space, which is computationally infeasible for large-scale environments.
+Similar approaches~\cite{karamzade2024reinforcement, howson2023delayed} for delayed channels still require perfect knowledge of the environment model, with the same key limitation as \gls{mpc} and \gls{mbrl}.